• Skip to main content

 Note: I'm using a 23cm (9 inch) tin in these images, which is a wide tin, meaning your cake will be quite shallow.
 I like this as it means the sponge can absorb lots of syrup all the way through when we add it later.
 But if you want a narrower, taller cake, that's fine.
 In the video, I've used an 18cm (7 inch) tin.
 See the tips section below for more advice on adjusting the cooking times.

-Bake at for 25-30 minutes - the wider the tin, the shorter the cooking time.
-The cake should be golden on the outside and the skewer should come out clean - keep an eye on it as you don't want it to over-bake.
+Bake in your preheated oven for 25-30 minutes - the wider the tin, the shorter the cooking time.
+The lemon sponge should be golden on the outside and a skewer pushed into the center of the cake should come out clean - keep an eye on it as you don't want it to over-bake.

 Freshly baked lemon drizzle cake in a cake tin.

-To make the syrup, in a small pan, mix the juice of two of the lemons with the icing sugar.
+To make the syrup, in a small saucepan, mix the juice of two of the lemons with the icing sugar.

 Lemon juice and icing sugar in a small metal pan.
 Ingredients to make lemon drizzle cake surround the pan.

-Place over a medium heat and stir as it heats, continuing until you have a syrupy texture.
+Place over a medium low heat and stir until the sugar has dissolved, then bring to a boil for 1-2 minutes until you have a light syrupy texture.

 Hot lemon drizzle syrup in a small metal pan.
 Ingredients to make lemon drizzle cake surround the pan.